collective/valentine.linguaflow/README.txt

 How does it work
 ________________

-"Suppose to work" - not there yet
+"Suppose to work" - not there yet, automatic invalidation is disabled as default

 valentine.linguaflow uses the capabilities of using multiple workflows for each content type.
 It ads a second workflow which has two transitions and states,